A dog can lose a leg and still live a full, joyful, tail-wagging life — but the first few months of care make all the difference.

 What Three-Legged Life Actually Looks Like

-Let me leave you with this: I have watched tripod dogs swim, hike, run agility courses, and cuddle their humans with the same abandon as any four-legged dog.
+I have watched tripod dogs swim, hike, run agility courses, and cuddle their humans with the same abandon as any four-legged dog.
 The adaptation is real.
 The joy is real.
 What you’re doing right now — learning, preparing, caring — matters more than you know.

 The first few weeks are hard.
 Be gentle with yourself and your dog.
 Keep showing up.
 That’s enough.